int-brain-lab/iblalyx/deployment/DEPLOY_README.md

 ### Deploying the container on App Runner

+It is a good practice to make sure version number is updated between deployments, as it is easier to see when the website has updated.
 Login to AWS and go to the App Runner service.
 Select `alyx-prod` and hit `Deploy`.
 The deployment should take a few minutes.